Winter is here: Minus temperatures for North Island, while lower South surprisingly warmer

 Wellington's low was a nippy 4C, and Christchurch hovered between 3-4C.

+Any patches of road which appear wet will likely be ice and should be treated as such.

+Police are also advising people to check their vehicles and tyres are roadworthy and ensure all windows are completely clear of ice before getting behind the wheel.

-But after a bitter cold start to the morning, the day is looking to improve and most regions will see some sun, although the odd shower persists about Southland and coastal Otago.
+After a bitterly cold start to the morning, the day is looking to improve and most regions will see some sun, although the odd shower persists about Southland and coastal Otago.

 Showers will also clip the coastal fringes along the east coast of the North Island, but inland conditions are drier with some sun.